Malese/device-subview-bookmarklet/README.md

 # device-subview-bookmarklet
-Choose HD/SDS device-category by adding query-parameter to ulr.
+Switch to mobile view on HD/SDS domain by using the bookmarklet.